2024 Solar Incentives Guide for Novato, CA - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand exactly how much the ITC could save you, get in touch with your local Novato solar panel installer.
+To more fully understand how the ITC will apply to you, contact your local Novato solar panel installer and request more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Novato solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Novato solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Like with federal incentives, these can include rebates, tax credits and more.
-Incentives may be provided by your county or municipality, or by the state of California.
-Some incentives are available for only a limited time, while others are ongoing.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these can include tax credits, rebates and more.
+Incentives may be given by the state of California, or by your county or municipality.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Novato